Working Papers

 Failing Banks, with Sergio Correia and Stephan Luck

-Media: Macro Musings Podcast, Finance & History podcast, Marginal Revolution, American Banker, Liberty Street Economics I, II, III, PCB Central Blog
+Media: Macro Musings Podcast, Finance & History podcast, Marginal Revolution, American Banker, Liberty Street Economics I, II, III, PCB Central Blog, Speaking of the Economy podcast

 The Debt-Inflation Channel of the German Hyperinflation, with Markus Brunnermeier, Sergio Correia, Stephan Luck, and Tom Zimmermann